MLOps-OpenAPI/arch-diagrams/use-cases/17-model-marketplace.md

 ## Exceptions/Errors

 1. The model is not uploaded successfully.
-2. Unauthorized users have access to download the model.
+2. Unauthorized users **do not** have access to download the model.
+3. Inability to upload the model.